Portrait by Rubén Garay

 2021 Cégep de Jonquière – Artist Speaker – Jonquière, Canada

-2020 Eitel Studio – Confinement Solidaire Online charity auction – Paris, France
+2020 Eitel Studio – Confinement Solidaire charity auction for ADSF – Paris, France

 2017 Nomad Creative Studio For the 36th edition of the day against violence towards women – Artist Assistant – Jonquière, Canada